krizsan/spring-integration-scrutinized/README.md

 The following concepts are scrutinized in the project.

+## Message Aggregation
+Located in the package se.ivankrizsan.springintegration.aggregation.

+### AggregatingMessageHandlerTests
+Examines message aggregation with Spring Integration.

+## Message Channel Interceptors
+Message channel interceptors can be used to intercept the sending and receiving of message to/from a message channel.
+Located in the package se.ivankrizsan.springintegration.channelinterceptors.

+### ExecutorChannelInterceptorTests
+Message channel interceptor that makes it possible to intercept asynchronous sending of messages to a subscriber.

+### WireTapInterceptorTests
+Wire-taps messages from the intercepted message channel, sending them to an additional message channel.

+## HTTP
+HTTP communication with Spring Integration.
+Located in the package se.ivankrizsan.springintegration.http.

+### ReactiveHttpInboundEndpointTest
+Examines the reactive HTTP inbound endpoint.

 ## Message Channels
 Examines the different types of message channels in Spring Integration.
 Located in the package se.ivankrizsan.springintegration.messagechannels.